-DATES Itineraries of 7 or 10 nights are run from set dates.
-Please see dates at the end of this information sheet.
-Rides will be confirmed at standard rates when there are at least 4 (and maximum 8) participants - although they can be run for 2 or 3 riders at a supplement (see price details below).
-Other rides for groups of 2 to 8 and tailor-made itineraries for families, can be run by arrangement.
-Please contact us to discuss dates, your plans and availability.
-HORSES The horses used are mostly the local Criollo breed crossed with Andalucian, Thoroughbred, Peruvian Paso and other warm blood breeds.
-They are between about 14.2hh and 16hh, are generally fairly narrow in build but strong, calm and sure-footed.
-They are very well suited to the terrain and also a responsive, forward going and thoroughly enjoyable ride.
-The horses are all carefully selected by ride organiser, Sally Vergette who is English but has been living in Ecuador for many years.
-She takes great pride in them, ensuring they are well schooled and extremely well cared for, and great care is taken to match horse and rider.
-Most of the horses are used to neck reining and respond well to light use of hand and leg.
-TACK Saddles are McClellan style, ex US Cavalry saddles which are half way between an English and western style and are covered with a comfortable sheepskin.
-Ponchos for each rider are supplied (tied to the saddle), there are saddle-bags for small personal belongings and vehicles transport main luggage and equipment.
-RIDING The Haciendas of the Andes includes riding on 7 days with around 4 to 5 hours on the first day and 5 or 7 hours on other days.
-The Andean Adventure includes around 5 to 7 hours in the saddle on 7 days and the Volcano Ride includes 10 days riding with around 5 to 7 hours riding each day although the first 2 or 3 days can be flexible and more relaxed.
-Rides are lead by Sally, who is an excellent horsewoman and an experienced, informative and knowledgeable bi-lingual guide or by another experienced English speaking Ecuadorian guide trained by her.
+The Haciendas of the Andes ride includes riding on 7 days with around 4 to 5 hours in the saddle on the first day and between 5 and 7 hours on other days.
+The Andean Adventure ride includes around 5 to 7 hours in the saddle on 7 days and the Volcano Ride includes 10 days riding with around 5 to 7 hours in the saddle each day although the first 2 or 3 days can be flexible and more relaxed.
+Rides are either lead by Sally, who is an excellent horsewoman and an experienced, informative and knowledgeable bi-lingual guide or by another experienced English speaking Ecuadorian guide trained by her.
 Occasionally guiding is split, with Sally leading the first 3 or 4 days and one of her other guides taking the second half.
-Rides are also accompanied by at least one local groom / horseman (usually one for every 3 or 4 horses) who is on hand to help with tacking up, untacking and so on.
-Horses are generally prepared by the groom(s) and guide, although on the Andean Adventure participants are asked to help with horses a little more, always under supervision of the guide and grooms.
+Rides are also accompanied by at least one local groom / horseman (usually one for every 3 or 4 horses) who is on hand to help with tacking up, untacking and so on and a vehicle will usually meet the group at lunchtime where access is possible (usually every day on the Haciendas ride); on days where there is no vehicle access, a picnic lunch is carried in saddle bags.
+Horses are generally prepared each day by the groom(s) and guide, although on the Andean Adventure participants are asked to help with horses a little more, always under supervision of the guide and grooms.
 There is normally a change to new horses at least once during each full ride itinerary, so horses are fresh and well rested.
 Rides are normally run for a maximum of 8 riding guests (occasionally more for private groups).